 So, the idea of adding a larger animal in one space is unimaginable.
-Expect the hamster to be a bit hostile towards the other species.
-But guinea pigs are also hostile, and since they are bigger, it will retaliate and hopefully fight.
+Expect the hamster to be a bit hostile towards the other species and they also fight each other.
+Guinea pigs are also hostile, and since they are bigger, they will retaliate, attack, and fight the hamsters.

 – Activity Difference

 Hamsters are generally nocturnal, meaning they are less active during the day.
 On the other hand, guinea pigs are diurnal, meaning they sleep most of the night and active during the day.
 As you can imagine, one will be sleeping while the other is active, which is a huge obstacle to keep them in the same cage.

 Besides this, these two small pets love to keep their own corners, be it sleeping or personal space.
 So, you could imagine if the furries fight over a corner?

 The short answer is that guinea pigs and hamsters cannot breed.
 While they both belong to the rodent family, they are two different species.
 So, it is technically impossible for the two don’t mate.

 Their offspring are also very different.
 Hamsters’ offspring are born without hair and sight.
 Guinea pigs, on the other hand, give birth to pups with a full set of teeth, hair, and eyes wide open.

 Can a Guinea Pig Kill a Hamster?